Why do documents

 need to be apostilled?

-For non-Hague member countries (ex: Canada, UAE) you will instead receive an authentication certificate from the state or at the federal level.
-Then you will have to go through at least one or two more additional steps depending on the document and country to officially legalize the document.
+For non-Hague member countries (ex: Canada, UAE), you will receive an authentication certificate, not an apostille certificate, from the state or at the federal level.

 Was This FAQ Helpful?